Our favorite selection of App Store gems for tiny humans

 And now for the best apps for toddlers to install prior to doing the above.
-Note that although this particular list is aimed at the very small (ages 2–4), many of the following apps will appear to children of all ages.
-And when you’re done here, make sure to check out our roundup of apps for slightly older kids (5 and up) too.
+Note that although this particular list is aimed at the very small (ages 2–4), many of the selected apps will appeal to older children – and even adults.
+And when your kids age out of these apps, check out our roundup aimed at kids from 5–8.

 Three animals and a drumbeat later, and you have a great-sounding audio loop, to which the creatures perform – a whale spurts water and deep bass; a panda buzzes and pops to electronic noise.
 It’s superb, beautifully crafted, intuitive and lots of fun.

 A monster-creation app with a science bent, DNA Play begins with you solving basic puzzles that represent DNA.
 When that’s done, rearranging ‘genes’ causes the monster to mutate.

 When happy with your creation, it’s time to play.
 Poke and prod to discover how the monster’s body reacts, send it off on a skateboard, and see how it responds to food and angry elephants.
 Smartly, monsters can be saved to a growing collection of friendly horrors.

 Select a word from a blue monster’s mouth and it fills the screen.
 A bunch of critters then sprint past, scattering the letters.
 The aim is to return each of them to its rightful place.